LastMonopoly/scaled_app/README.md

 Design for one screen size, scale for all the others.

+Works for portrait and landscape mode.

 Before:
 - 250x250 square is the same size across devices

 ![Screenshots of the same design before scaling](https://github.com/LastMonopoly/scaled_app/blob/master/doc/Before.png "Screenshots before scaling")

 After:
-- 250x250 square has two thirds the screen width across devices
+- 250x250 square is two thirds the screen width across devices

 ![Screenshots of the same design after scaling](https://github.com/LastMonopoly/scaled_app/blob/master/doc/After.png "Screenshots after scaling")

-- If we resize the screenshots above to be the same width
+- if we resize the screenshots above to be the same width
-- then everything appears the same size
+- then everything appears the same size below

 ![Resized screenshots of the same design after scaling](https://github.com/LastMonopoly/scaled_app/blob/master/doc/After_2.png "Resized screenshots after scaling")